 The trial of Richard Chase began on January 2, 1979 and lasted five months.
 The defense attorneys rejected the suggested death penalty on the grounds that Chase was not guilty by reason of insanity.

 In the end, after five hours of deliberation, the jury took the side of the prosecution.
 Richard Chase, the Vampire of Sacramento, was found guilty of six counts of murder and sentenced to death by gas chamber.

 His fellow inmates who knew of his crimes were frightened by him so they often encouraged him to kill himself.

 Richard Chase did just that, overdosing on the stockpile of drugs he was keeping.
-He was found dead in his jail cell Christmas, Dec.
-26, 1980.
+He was found dead in his jail cell the day after Christmas in 1980.